kenlindgren93/Project2_TalkAlgo/README.md

 # "Talk Algo to Me": Project Summary
-*Applying Algorithmic Trading and Natural Language Processing for better investment decisions.*
+*Applying Natural Language Processing to Algorithmic Trading for better investment decisions.*

 ## Motivation
 Our motivation for this project stems from the need to supplement *traditional trading methods* with *machine learning and deep learning techniques* to make **better trading decisions as investors**.